-In the SoCAB, mobile sources are estimated to be responsible for more than three quarters of all NO_x emissions, with heavyduty trucks comprising the largest sub-sector for mobile source NO_x emissions (CEPAM, 2018).
-Recent legislature passed by

-- 75 the State of California aims to eliminate new sales of light duty internal combustion engines by 2035 and heavy-duty internal combustion engines by 2040.
-Given the drastic NO_x reductions expected by these programs, there is considerable interest in classifying the current photochemical state of the SoCAB and understanding when the region may transition to a NOx-limited environment, thus maximizing the O3 benefit of these policies.
-California began implementing a 'stay home' policy in March of 2020 in an effort to combat the spread of COVID-19.
-As a result of this policy, mobile source activity temporarily dropped - in Spring and early Summer of 2020, providing a potential glimpse into how SoCAB O3 chemistry may look in the near future.
-80 Recent literature examining the COVID-19 period has highlighted that the SoCAB experienced a 20-40% decrease in ambient NO_x concentrations, no discernable change in ambient VOC concentrations, and inconsistent changes in O3 across the basin (Parker et al., 2020; Goldberg et al., 2020; Barletta et al., 2020; Naeger and Murphy, 2020).
-This work builds upon these studies by using a suite of indicators to derive process-level understanding and establish causal relationships between - 85 emissions, photochemical state, ambient concentrations, and meteorology during the COVID-19 period in the SoCAB.
-We show that the additional NO_x reductions associated with COVID-19 were on average sufficient to shift O_3 chemistry in the basin into a NO_x-limited regime for the first time since observations began.
-However, changes in chemical regime alone were not enough to reduce ambient O3 concentrations, especially when coupled with warmer-than-usual temperatures observed during the study period.
+In the SoCAB, mobile sources are estimated to be responsible for more than three-quarters of all NO_x emissions, with heavy-duty trucks comprising the largest subsector for mobile-source NO_x emissions (CEPAM, 2018).
+Recent legislature passed by the State of California aims to eliminate new sales of light-duty internal combustion engines by 2035 and heavy-duty internal combustion engines by 2040.
+Given the drastic NO_x reductions expected due to these programs, there is considerable interest in classifying the current photochemical state of the SoCAB and understanding when the region may transition to an NO_x -limited environment, thereby maximizing the O3 benefit of these policies.
+California began implementing a "stay home" policy in March of 2020 in an effort to combat the spread of COVID-19.
+As a result of this policy, mobile-source activity temporarily dropped in spring and early summer of 2020, providing a potential glimpse into how SoCAB O3 chemistry may look in the near future.
+Recent literature examining the COVID-19 period has highlighted that the SoCAB experienced a 20 %-40 % decrease in ambient NO_x concentrations, no discernable change in ambient VOC concentrations, and inconsistent changes in O3 across the basin (Parker et al., 2020; Goldberg et al., 2020; Barletta et al., 2020; Naeger and Murphy, 2020).
+This work builds upon these studies by using a suite of indicators to derive a process-level understanding and establish causal relationships between emissions, the photochemical state, ambient concentrations, and meteorology during the COVID-19 period in the SoCAB.
+We show that the additional NO_x reductions associated with COVID-19 were on average sufficient to shift O_3 chemistry in the basin into an NO_x -limited regime for the first time since observations began.
+However, changes in the chemical regime alone were not enough to reduce ambient O3 concentrations, especially when coupled with the warmer-than-usual temperatures observed during the study period.

-90 2 Methodology
+2 Methodology

-2.1 Quantifying Changes in On-road and Off-road Mobile Source Activity
+2.1 Quantifying changes in on-road and off-road mobile-source activity

 Although COVID-19 resulted in many behavioral changes among residents of the SoCAB, none had a greater effect on emissions of O3 precursors than reductions in vehicle activity.
-This study quantifies the changes in vehicle miles traveled (VMT) using vehicle activity monitoring and tracking data from a suite of publicly available sources to quantify changes due to COVID-related precautions.
-These data sources include (1) VMT from StreetLight Data, Inc., (Streetlight, 2020) (2) VMT from Caltrans Performane Measurement System (PeMS) (Caltrans, 2020b), (3) truck counts from Weigh-in-Motion (WIM) stations (Caltrans, 2020a), (4) relative changes of vehicle trips from Geotab, and (5) diesel and gasoline fuel sales from California Department of Tax and Fee Administration (CDTFA).
+This study quantifies the changes in vehicle miles traveled (VMT) using vehicle activity monitoring and tracking data from a suite of publicly available sources to quantify changes due to COVID-19-related precautions.
+These data sources include (1) VMT from StreetLight Data, Inc. (Streetlight, 2020), (2) VMT from the Caltrans Performance Measurement System (PeMS) (Caltrans, 2020b), (3) truck counts from "Weigh-in-Motion" (WIM) stations (Caltrans, 2020a), (4) relative changes in vehicle trips from Geotab, and (5) diesel and gasoline fuel sales from the California Department of Tax and Fee Administration (CDTFA).

-- County-wide data from Streetlight was used to evaluate total VMT trends from March 1, 2020 to the end of July 2020 (Streetlight, 2020).
-Total VMT is estimated as mean trip length and the total number of trips taken by the full population.
-To cross-validate Streetlight VMT estimates, VMT from Caltrans' PeMS was computed with data collected in real-time from nearly 40,000 individual detectors spanning the freeway system across all major metropolitan areas of California (Caltrans, 2020b).
-Though PeMS data is not directly used for emission estimates in this analysis due to its limited vehicle activity coverage (e.g. only highways), it was used to cross-validate Streetlight data.
-Both datasets showed similar trends of total VMT - 105 reduction during the study period.
+County-wide data from Streetlight were used to evaluate total VMT trends from 1 March 2020 to the end of July 2020 (Streetlight, 2020).
+The total VMT is estimated as the mean trip length and the total number of trips taken by the full population.
+To cross-validate Streetlight VMT estimates, VMT from the Caltrans PeMS was computed with data collected in real time from nearly 40 000 individual detectors spanning the freeway system across all major metropolitan areas of California (Caltrans, 2020b).
+Although PeMS data are not directly used for emission estimates in this analysis due to their limited vehicle activity coverage (e.g., only highways), they were used to cross-validate Streetlight data.
+Both datasets showed similar trends in the total VMT reduction during the study period.
+A time series depicting total VMT derived from Streetlight data is shown in Fig. S1 in the Supplement.